Version history of our pony-wall bookshelf

 notable commits for changing requirements

 Kids grow.
-Interests evolve.
 New possessions arrive.
 Old habits disappear. :baby: :boy: :man: :man_beard: Our dining room pony-wall bookshelf has been (re)optimized so many times that a walk-through of notable versions is warranted. :crayon: :books: :game_die: Even perfectly organized spaces are never truly “finished” !

 When we first moved in with our 6-month-old, we thought books were a perfectly reasonable thing to store on a bookshelf. :books: